vaibhavsagar/website/content/blog/lazy-functional-state-threads.md

 and have it play a role similar to `main()` in C. In fact, IO in GHC is implemented in Haskell in precisely this manner.

+There follows a section with formal semantics which formalises what we've seen already and outlines a proof of safety.
+I won't go into more detail than that.